PlatformAwareProgramming/CloudClusters.jl/README.md

 ### Multilevel extension for _Distributed.jl_

-For the creation of Manager-Workers clusters, the multilevel extension of _Distributed.jl_ is necessary, but only for the access node of the cluster, where the so-called _driver process_ will be running.
+For creating Manager-Workers clusters, the multilevel extension of _Distributed.jl_ is necessary, but only for the access node of the cluster, where the so-called _driver processes_, launched by the master process at the REPL/program and responsible for launching the worker processes across computing nodes of the cluster, will be running.

+So, only users who need to develop customized images to instantiate cluster nodes must be concerned with adapting the Julia installation for the extended _Distributed.jl_ version, and only if such an image is really intended to be used with Master-Worker clusters.

 # Tutorial